 This has always been a tough one for me.
 How do you decide between heirloom and hybrid?
 Well, let’s first talk about the differences.

 The fruit from heirloom plants tend to be a little “erratic”.
 Heirloom tomatoes, for example, have unusual colors and shapes that you won’t find in most grocery stores.
-Most people find, however, is that the taste is so much better than the ones at the mainstream grocery.
+Most people find, however, is that the taste is much better from heirloom plants than the ones at the mainstream grocery.

 The fruit from hybrid plants are usually very uniform.
 With tomatoes as an example, these will be your perfectly round, red fruits.
 Lots of hybrid plants are actually patented, so the “average Joe” is not legally allowed to reproduce those hybrids.
 It should be noted that hybrid plants are NOT the same as GMO plants, where some chemical and genetic alterations have been done.